DREAMSKYWORLD/lxfminions.github.io/_posts/english/2019-01-12-what-are-nouns.md

 - Common: These name general, nonspecific people, places, things or ideas.
 - Proper: These name specific people, places, things or ideas.
 They always start with a capital letter.
-- Concrete: These name something that you can perceive with your five senses - something that ***physically*** exists.
+- Concrete: These name something that you can perceive with your five senses -- something that ***physically*** exists.
 - Abstract: These are the opposite of concrete.
-- Countable: These can be counted, and they use both the sigular and the plural forms,
+- Countable: These can be counted, and they use both the sigular and the plural forms.
 - Uncountable: These guys cannot be counted.
 They only use the sigular form.
 - Sigular: These refer to *one* person, place, thing, or idea.
 - Plural: These refer to *more than one* person, place, thing, or idea.
 They